-If based on a criminal record or sex offender registration information, an applicant family appears to be ineligible the PHA will notify the family in writing of the proposed denial and provide a copy of the record to the applicant and to the subject of the record.
+If based on a criminal record or sex offender registration information, an applicant family appears to be ineligible the FCHA will notify the family in writing of the proposed denial and provide a copy of the record to the applicant and to the subject of the record.
 The family will be given 10 business days to dispute the accuracy and relevance of the information.
-If the family does not contact the PHA to dispute the information within that 10-day period, the PHA will proceed with issuing the notice of denial of admission.
+If the family does not contact the FCHA to dispute the information within that 10-day period, the FCHA will proceed with issuing the notice of denial of admission.
 A family that does not exercise their right to dispute the accuracy of the information prior to issuance of the official denial letter will still be given the opportunity to do so as part of the informal review process.

 Notice requirements related to denying assistance to noncitizens are contained in Section 3-II.B.

 Notice policies related to denying admission to applicants who may be victims of domestic violence, dating violence, sexual assault or stalking are contained in Section 3-III.G.

 3-III.G.
-PROHIBITION AGAINST DENIAL OF ASSISTANCE TO VICTIMS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING
+PROHIBITION AGAINST DENIAL OF ASSISTANCE TO VICTIMS OF DOMESTICE VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING [Pub.L.
+109-162]

-The Violence against Women Act of 2013 (VAWA) and the HUD regulation at 24 CFR 5.2005(b) prohibit PHAs from denying an applicant admission to the HCV program on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault or stalking, if the applicant otherwise qualifies for assistance or admission.
+The Violence against Women Act of 2013 (VAWA) and the HUD regulation at 24 CFR 5.2005(b) prohibit PHAs from denying an applicant admission to the HCV program "on the basis that the applicant is or has been a victim of domestic violence, dating violence, sexual assault or stalking, if the applicant otherwise qualifies for assistance or admission."